GoogleChrome/web.dev/src/site/content/en/blog/disable-mouse-acceleration/index.md

   - api
 ---

-An accelerated movement is when the pointer speed increases faster than the physical speed of a mouse.
-In other words, mouse acceleration is what causes the pointer to move slowly when moving it a tiny bit, and a farther distance when moved fast.
+Accelerated movement is an ergonomic feature when using a mouse or trackpad to move the pointer on screen.
+It allows precise movement by moving slowly while also allowing the pointer to cross the entire screen with a quick short motion.
+Specifically, for the same physical distance that you move the mouse the pointer on screen travels further if the distance was traveled faster.

-Major operating systems, often by default, activate mouse acceleration.
-For some [first-party perspective] games, commonly first party shooters (FPS), disabling mouse acceleration results in a better gaming experience and higher accuracy according to professional gamers.
+Operating systems enable mouse acceleration by default.
+For some [first-party perspective] games, commonly first party shooters (FPS), raw mouse input data is used to control camera rotation without an acceleration adjustment.
+The same physical motion, slow or fast, results in the same rotation.
+This results in a better gaming experience and higher accuracy according to professional gamers.

 <figure class="w-figure">
   <img src="./mouse-properties-dialog.png" class="w-screenshot" alt="Screenshot of the pointer motion control in Windows 10 settings.">